Make Sure Employers Can Find You

 There are many tips for passive job candidates, as they are qualified job candidates who may not necessarily be looking for work, but who may be interested if the right job comes along.
 Employers look for these passive candidates by reviewing resumes on company web sites, job sites, and professional networking sites.

-Tips to Make Sure Your Dream Employer Can Find You
+Tips to Make Sure Your Employers Can Find You

 Update your resume.